|

 Character: Himself

-Sixty Men compete in a Three Ring Battle Royale with the winner gaining an opportunity at the WCW World Heavyweight Championship.
-Competitors include Booker T, Eddy Guerrero, Kevin Nash, and more.
-"Diamond" Dallas Page defends the WCW United States Championship against "The Hitman" Bret Hart.
-Rick Steiner faces his brother "Big Poppa Pump" Scott Steiner and much more!
+Sixty Men compete in a Three Ring Battle Royal with the winner gaining an opportunity at the WCW World Heavyweight Championship.
+Competitors include Booker T, Eddie Guerrero, Kevin Nash, and more.
+Diamond Dallas Page defends the WCW United States Championship against Bret Hart.
+Rick Steiner faces Scott Steiner and much more.

 |